The story of Zarina

 Zarina used to work in the nearby hospital.
 But she also got infected with TB, fell sick and couldn’t work during the treatment.
 “I received treatment for six months.
 With six pills a day.”
 She really suffered with both herself, her husband and her two children sick.
 Her younger brother helped her and the family received food aid from the Red Cross.
 At the end her husband lived at home and couldn’t work.
 He just drank and smoked.
 Zarina: “I used to tell him: “Don’t give up”.
 Stop drinking and smoking.
 He said no. He said he didn’t believe in the treatment.
 He died a year ago.”

-“I used to cry a lot and begged to God that he would help me and the kids.
-I asked if he could give them a great life.
-It helped, the pills worked and we all got better.”
+“Due to their treatment the kids and Zarina got better.
 The family now has hope again.
 Danyar wants to become a doctor when he grows up and help children.
 Nursultan wants to become a police man “to catch bad guys who steal money”.
-Zarina is happy everyone is recovered.
-“I just pray it won’t come back.”
+Zarina is happy that she and the kids are recovered.
+“I just hope it won’t come back again and that my kids will have a great life.”